lzhp/spring-boot-jpa-thymeleaf-curd/README.md

 # spring-boot-jpa-thymeleaf-curd
-a project for huaweiCloud test
+a project for jenkins test